epicserve/noteist/README.md

 # Noteist

-A script to generate a Markdown report of completed tasks in a Todoist project.
+Print out a report of completed tasks in a Todoist project in Markdown.

 ## Features